garyrussell/message-stream-processing/README.md

 ## Set Up

 ### Spring Cloud Data Flow Server
 To set up the Spring Cloud Data Flow (SCDF) Server, please follow the steps in this repo: https://github.com/lshannon/spring-cloud-data-flow-setup

+We will use the Server to create and manage streams.

+### Message Production

+Our messages will be SOAP messages being published on to Rabbit MQ queue.
+They will come as a steady stream.

 ## Transforming From SOAP to JSON